WestlyEdge/aws-cf-bootstrap/README.md

 ## Dependencies

+1) aws-cf-bootstrap uses the <a href="http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html">AWS Command Line Interface</a> to send cloud formation commands, so you'll need that.

-1) You'll need <a href="https://direnv.net/">direnv</a>, it's a shell extension that loads different environment variables depending on your path, aws-cf-bootstrap uses direnv to target the correct aws access keys per environment.
+2) You'll also need <a href="https://direnv.net/">direnv</a>, it's a shell extension that loads different environment variables depending on your path, aws-cf-bootstrap uses direnv to target the correct aws access keys per environment.
 You'll place a .envrc file in each environment directory (never commit .envrc files to git, a [.gitignore](.gitignore) entry already exists).
 For more insight, look at [environments/dev-us-east-1/envrc](environments/dev-us-east-1/envrc).

-2) aws-cf-bootstrap uses the <a href="http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html">AWS Command Line Interface</a> to send cloud formation commands, so you'll need that too.

 ## Contributors